 The Art of Dramatic Writing, Lejos Egri.
 The author discusses how dramatic writing is the “creative interpretation of human motives.”
 He talks primarily about stage plays, but almost everything Egri says applies to fiction.
 This is a classic and necessary book for fiction writers.

 Scene and Structure, Jack Bickham.
 He describes how to construct fiction scene-by-scene with logic, flow and readability.
 Bickham divulges the nuts and bolts of crafting a story.
-This is one of a series of books on writing published by Writer’s Digest Books.
-Others are Beginnings, Middles and Ends; Conflict, Action and Suspense; and Description.
+This is one of a series of books on writing that are published by Writer’s Digest Books.
+Others are Beginnings, Middles and Ends – excellent and clear information by super teacher Nancy Kress; Conflict, Action and Suspense; and Description.
 More books by Jack Bickham are listed below.

 The Basic Patterns of Plot, Foster-Harris.
 This journalism professor and multi-published writer founded a creative writing laboratory at the University of Oklahoma.
 Here, he addresses the ingredients and patterns of plots and gives specific examples.

 Techniques of the Selling Writer, Dwight Swain.
 He followed Foster-Harris at the University of Oklahoma.
 His book is helpful and specific on the creation, execution, and selling of fiction.
 Particularly enlightening is his description of writing a novel in scenes and sequels.